 Dedicated Receiving Staff

-In operations above 20 pallets a day, dedicated receivers (instead of pullers who also receive) almost always pay for themselves in reduced errors and faster putaway.
+Once an operation crosses 20 pallets a day, we put dedicated receivers on the dock instead of pullers who also receive.
+It almost always pays for itself in reduced errors and faster putaway.

 Fix 02